Oakbrook Center: History

 Saks Fifth Avenue closed its store in 2002 and sold the location to Federated Department Stores, which used the site to open a 90,000-square-foot, three-story Bloomingdale's Home store on September 12, 2003.
 Cheesecake Factory opened in August 2004.
 Marshall Field's adopted the Macy's name on September 8, 2006, with Macy's buying the parent company.
 On November 12, 2008, Barnes & Noble opened.
 A year later, in 2009, American Apparel (which closed in 2017) opened.
 In 2010, Gibson's Bar and Steakhouse opened across the street from the mall.
 Pandora opened its doors in 2011.

 Pinstripes opened as a stand-alone location in the mall parking lot in 2012.
 In November 2013, Perry's Steakhouse opened in the former basement level of Neiman Marcus.

 On January 4, 2012, Bloomingdale's announced that it would shutter its Oakbrook Home store by March of the year.
 Two years later in 2014, that structure was reconstructed to feature six inline tenants: The Container Store on the first level; Lululemon Athletica, Tommy Bahama, Hugo Boss, and Aritzia on the second level.

 In August 2014, Le Méridien opened a 172 guest-room hotel in a former Renaissance Hotel, which was originally a Stouffer Hotel.
 This is their first in the state of Illinois.

 On October 13, 2016, AMC Theatres opened a new 12-screen cinema in a remodeled section of the Nordstrom wing; this remodeling also included a new food hall named "The District."

 On June 20, 2017, Sears announced that its Oakbrook Center outpost would be reconstructed to feature additional stores.
 It shuttered in September 2017 and reopened on October 5, 2018, in a smaller new store format on the first level of the mall.
 Ballard Designs and L.L.
 Bean, opened in the center in Fall 2018.

 In February 2018, Lord & Taylor announced they would close their anchor store.

 On April 22, 2019, it was announced Sears would close its reduced anchor store.

 Puttshack opened on November 3, 2021.

 In September 2021, a three-story Restoration Hardware store opened, featuring a restaurant and winery on its top floor.

-By 2023, after the government lockdown, Oakbrook Center had announced several new additions, among them Joss & Main.